korcankaraokcu/PINCE/README.md

 cd PINCE
 sudo sh install_pince.sh
 ```
-For Archlinux, you can also use the [AUR package](https://aur.archlinux.org/packages/pince-git/) as an alternative.
+~~For Archlinux, you can also use the [AUR package](https://aur.archlinux.org/packages/pince-git/) as an alternative~~ Currently outdated, use the installation script

 If you like to uninstall PINCE, just delete this folder, almost everything is installed locally.
-Config and user files of PINCE can be found in "~/.config/PINCE", you can manually delete them if you want.
+Config and user files of PINCE can be found in "~/.config/PINCE", you can manually delete them if you want

 ***Notes:***
 - GDB enhancements (peda, pwndbg, etc) that use a global gdbinit file might cause PINCE to misfunction at times.
 Please disable them or use them locally before starting PINCE